foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 LWM2M server.
 With Leshan you can issue commands, query data and perform firmware over the air (FOTA) updates on the IoT device(s).

-A block diagram of this system is shown here, and though it is not explicitely shown, one or more IoT devices can connect to the network through the same gateway.
+A block diagram of this system is shown here, and though it is not explicitly shown, one or more IoT devices can connect to the network through the same gateway.